-Text "AddMe" to 94033 to receive Student Ministry Text Updates directly on your cell phone!
+Text "@fbcsuffolk" to 81010 to receive Student Ministry Text Updates directly on your cell phone!

 Weekly Meeting Times

 Our Wednesday night worship falls under the title of Midweek.
-This is a time for our students to come together to sit under the teaching of God’s word and worship through live music.
+This is a time for our students to come together to sit under the teaching of God’s word.

 This is a vitally important time for several reasons: First, it helps our students grow in their ability to understand and apply scriptural truths.
 Second, it allows our student pastor to have coveted face time with our students.
 Through Midweek we have the opportunity to immediately address their needs, wants, troubles, dreams, and desires in bringing God’s word to bear on these things.
 Third, it is a fun safe time of fellowship where we can build cohesiveness and unity in the body of Christ.

 Sunday mornings from 9:00-10:15am upstairs in the Student Center

 (During COVID please make sure that you are wearing masks)

 Sunday Morning Bible Studies are gender and age specific Bible study groups that take place upstairs in the Student Center during the Sunday school hour.
 Often times these groups are the first exposure new students have to our student ministry.

 We utilize the Gospel Project Chronological Bible study material.
 This Christ-centered Bible study for students will examine how all Scripture gives testimony to Jesus Christ.
 Participants will journey from Genesis to Revelation and discover how God’s plan of redemption unfolds throughout Scripture and still today, compelling them to join the mission of God.
 This facilitates opportunities for Parents and Students to discuss, mediate, and apply the same principles from God’s word each week.